 If the LLC elects to be taxed as a C corporation, it will be taxed as an entity.
 The LLC will have to file a corporate income tax return and pay taxes on its taxable income.
 Further, income distributed to the owners as dividends will be subject to double taxation because, in addition to its income being taxed at the entity level, the amount is taxed again on the owner’s individual income return.

 CT tip: Savvy tax planning can often eliminate or greatly reduce the exposure to double taxation.
 It is important to realize that only dividends are actually taxed twice.
-Amounts that are paid to the owners as compensation are deducted from the company’s income before the tax is calculation.
-This is also true for amounts paid into pension and other deferred compensation arrangement.
+Amounts that are paid to the owners as compensation are deducted from the company’s income before the tax is calculated.
+This is also true for amounts paid into a pension and other deferred compensation arrangements.
 A C corporation can also retain its earnings, which also avoids a second tax being imposed.
 These are only some of the options that are available to reduce the corporation’s tax liability.
 A talk with your tax professional will help you determine what the real tax impact will be.